lucywyman/blog/source/drafts/my-movie-diet.rst

 plan which movies you'll see, and make a night of it like you would going out to a fancy meal.

+.. _make most of their money:
+.. _Baywatch:
+.. _Bossbaby:

 Movie Vegetarian
 ----------------